How well do you know hummingbirds? Try this short quiz and discover some surprising facts about these amazing little creatures.

 Are you a hummingbird fan?
 They are well-loved by many gardeners and bird watchers but along with the fanfare comes a lot of misinformation.

-The good news is, the facts are just as astonishing as the myths.
-After researching this post, I’d say these tiny birds truly deserve their super-bird status.
+But the facts outshine the myths!
+After many hours spent researching this article, I’d say these tiny birds truly deserve their super-bird status.

 - Take the quiz and count how many answers you get correct.
 There’s 8 questions total.